ghiscoding/slickgrid-universal/README.md

 ```

 ### Tests
-You must go through Installation Steps 1-3 prior to running the Vitest unit tests OR steps 1-2 when running Cypress E2E tests.
+You must go through Installation Steps 1-3 prior to running the Vitest unit tests OR steps 1-2 for Cypress E2E tests.

 #### Vitest Unit Tests
 To run all unit tests (with Vitest), you can run one of the following commands (make sure that steps 1-3 were executed prior to running this command)